-Prepaid Contract Fees reflects the amount paid to e-College for Summer Session fees as of the end of the fiscal year.
-These fees ranged from \$61 per enrollment for the 2012 Summer Sessions 1 and 2 to \$28 through the Summer Sessions of 2013.
+Prepaid Contract Fees reflects the amount paid to NCS Pearson eCollege for Summer Session fees as of the end of the fiscal year.
+These fees ranged from \$28.40 per enrollment for e-course fees to \$95.00 for e-book fees for Summer Sessions not completed.